jose-sarmiento/socialmedia/README.md

 `npm run dev`

-## Status (Unfinished)
+## Note
-* some unexpected behavious happening in messages screen.
-It is working but not what i expected to be
-* uploading image is temporary then deleted by herouku, it is temporary only since i cant afford cloud service for uploading like aws
+* uploading image is ok temporary then deleted by herouku after some time, it is temporary only since i cant afford cloud service for uploading like aws atleast for now.

 ## Reflection